percy/percy-appium-dotnet/README.md

 - `driver` (**required**) - A appium driver instance
 - `name` (**required**) - The screenshot name; must be unique to each screenshot
 - `options` (**optional**) - There are various options supported by percy_screenshot to server further functionality.
+    - `sync` - Boolean value by default it falls back to `false`, Gives the processed result around screenshot [From CLI v1.28.0-beta.0+].
     - `freezeAnimatedImage` - Boolean value by default it falls back to `false`, you can pass `true` and percy will freeze image based animations.
     - `freezeImageBySelectors` - List of selectors.
 Images will be freezed which are passed using selectors.
 For this to work `freezeAnimatedImage` must be set to true.
     - `freezeImageByXpaths` - List of xpaths.
 Images will be freezed which are passed using xpaths.
 For this to work `freezeAnimatedImage` must be set to true.